suffolklibraries/lgc/content/collections/events/dragon-boat-race.md

     content:
       -
         type: text
-        text: 'It''s a popular, annual spectacle that''s not to be missed!'
+        text: "It's a popular, annual spectacle that's not to be missed!"
   -
     type: paragraph
     content: